 Specifically, both private parties and local governments “may invoke an affirmative defense of good faith to retrospective monetary liability under 42 U.S.C. § 1983, where they acted in direct reliance on then-binding Supreme Court precedent and presumptively-valid state law.”
 Danielson, 945 F.3d at 1097 (holding that public-sector unions could rely on good-faith defense to avoid liability for unlawful fees collected when binding precedent authorized such fees); see Allen, 38 F.4th at 75 (holding that county which assisted public-sector union’s efforts to collect unlawful fees could rely on same good-faith defense).

 A private party that acted upon the instructions of a local police department may also invoke a good faith defense.
-Clement, 518 F.3d at 1096-97 (holding that towing company that relied on police officer’s authorization, towed vehicle under close police supervision, and did its best to follow law could rely on good-faith defense to liability even though police officer’s decision to tow vehicle violated plaintiff’s due process rights).
+Clement, 518 F.3d at 1096-97 (holding that a towing company that relied on a police officer’s authorization, towed vehicle under close police supervision, and did its best to follow the law could rely on a good-faith defense to liability even though the police officer’s decision to tow vehicle violated plaintiff’s due process rights).

 Eleventh Amendment Immunity